Only One Me Allowed Right Now

 Note that this is NOT Never the Selves Shall Meet

 .
 In that one, you can have millions of copies of a same character running around in the same universe without that much trouble, only they must not meet each other.
-In this case, even though there are only 2 copies and they are at the opposite side of the universe, the problem still happens.
+In this case, even though there are only two copies and they are at opposite ends of the universe, the problem still happens.
 Not as tightly related to the One Steve Limit

 as you might think.

 Anime and Manga